jessielimzhimin/HospitalManagementSystem/README.md

 - *application.h* is used to store all the functions that required to run the application smoothly.

 ## :raised_hands: Project Members
-- Leader: Lim Zhi Min
+- Lim Zhi Min
-- Team Member: Bryan Keane
+- Bryan Keane